-This Mexican Fish is a Veracruzana style fish made with a whole red snapper, lime juice, tomatoes, onion, bell pepper, and is baked to perfection.
+This Mexican Fish Recipe is a Veracruzana style fish made with a whole red snapper, lime juice, tomatoes, onion, bell pepper, and is baked to perfection.

 I don’t understand how I have spent most of my life cooking fish in fillets.
 If you were to ask any chef, the best way to make a fish is whole.
 The meat is juicier, more tender and full of flavor because of the bones.
 Many may think cooking a whole fish is intimidating, but it is no easier than baking in fillets.
 You can tell if the fish is fresh by the smell - a fish should NOT smell fishy!
 It should smell clean and of the ocean.
 Check the eyes as well.
 The eyes should be clear, not cloudy.
 The gills should be bright red or orange, not brown.
 The fish should feel firm, and should not dent when you poke it.
 Ask them to gut, clean, scale and butterfly the fish before buying.